Skip to main content

 For non-european countries, the recommended diffraction setting is "Activated for suburban and rural", as activating the diffraction computation for urban environments may provide pessimistic predictions.

-Click Export BS List if you want to simulate the coverage of some or all of the base stations declared on your ThingPark SaaS account.
-The base stations exported in the CSV file are only the ones associated with an outdoor gateway model.
 Indoor base stations models (such as Kerlink iFemtocell, Browan femto, Multitech Access Point...) will not be exported since the propagation models are only accurate if the base station antenna is located outdoors above the surrounding buildings.

-The base station characteristics are uploaded to the simulation through a csv file.
+The base station characteristics are uploaded to the simulation through a CSV file.
 Each line represents one base station.
 For each base station, you need to fill the following information:

 • A unique ID, also known as LRR-ID in ThingPark terminology.
 You can fill it with the base station ID, its friendly name...